maxrye1996/audiobook-formatter/README.md

-## Some scripts i use to improve Audiobook library for AudioBookShelf
+## Some scripts i use to improve Audiobook library for AudioBookShelf / PLEX / Readarr

 ## audiobook_formatter.py:
 1) Joins chapters of book into one file